KrisCheng/500-interview-question-for-programmers/README.md

 	* 术语
 		* topic
 			* A topic is a category or feed name to which records are published
 		* partition
-				* Each partition is an ordered, immutable sequence of records that is continually appended to—a structured commit log
+			* Each partition is an ordered, immutable sequence of records that is continually appended to a structured commit log
 			* offset
-		* stream
 	* 特征
 		* stronger ordering guarantees ("exclusive consumer")
-		*
+	* kafka Stream
 	* [Introduction](http://kafka.apache.org/intro)
 * [消息队列其实很简单](https://github.com/Snailclimb/JavaGuide/blob/master/docs/system-design/data-communication/message-queue.md)（扫盲篇）